 Small to medium-sized enterprises breaking into the market aren’t only in competition with big businesses.
-They are also battling between themselves for the attention of customers, funding, and good press.
-Markets dominated by the big players with big marketing budgets and economies of scale might seem impenetrable by small and growing businesses.
+They are also battling between themselves for the attention of customers, business funding, and good press.
+Markets dominated by the big players with big marketing budgets and economies of scale might seem impenetrable to small and growing businesses.

 As the speed of technology moves faster than ever, the past 12 months have catalyzed the quality of output and equipment in augmented reality (AR), virtual reality (VR), and mixed reality (MR); driving down prices and bringing the strategy well into the SME budget.
 There are now fewer reasons not to adopt mixed reality into business operations.
 Rather, only the necessary reasons for survival.